dylan-robins/programmation-E2I/README.md

-# Programmation - E2I3
+# Programmation - E2I

 ## What is this?

-This is a repository containing all the programs I’ve written for my *Algorithmique et programmation* class.
+This is a repository containing all the programs I’ve written for my various programming classes during my E2I course.
 It’s intended mainly as a backup in case anything happens to my computer, but if it’s useful to you that’s great.

 ## Compiling